Your 10 week old puppy

 If your puppy had their first round of injections at 8 weeks, they will now be due for their second set of vaccinations.
 These are normally 2-4 weeks after the first injections.

-Now’s the time to make sure you have an appointment booked with the vet.
+Now is the time to make sure you have an appointment booked with the vet.
 Take along some tasty treats for your puppy to enjoy while at the vet.
-This will help them to associate something positive (the treat) with going to the vet, and can make them less anxious about going in the future.
+This will help them to associate something positive (the treat) with going to the vet and can make them less anxious about going in the future.

 Get your puppy signed up for training classes.
-Your puppy will be ready to go two weeks after they’ve had their second vaccinations.
+Your puppy will be ready to go two weeks after they’ve had their second vaccination.

 Common questions you may ask this week